temporalio/helm-charts/README.md

 Temporal is a distributed, scalable, durable, and highly available orchestration engine designed to execute asynchronous long-running business logic in a resilient way.

 This repo contains a basic V3 [Helm](https://helm.sh) chart that deploys Temporal to a Kubernetes cluster.
-The dependencies bundled with the "Batteries Included" solution offer an easy way to experiment with Temporal software.
+The dependencies that are bundled with this solution by default offer an easy way to experiment with Temporal software.
 This Helm chart can also be used to install just the Temporal server, configured to connect to dependencies (such as a Cassandra or MySQL database) that you may already have available in your environment.

 This Helm Chart code is tested by a dedictated test pipeline.
 It is also used extensively by other Temporal pipelines for testing various aspects of Temporal systems.
 Our test pipeline currently use Helm 3.1.1.